JambbTeam/flow-nft-moments/README.md

 flow transactions send ./transactions/creator/createContent.cdc "[\"Probably a Bad Name\", \"Be\", \"That this Content is Sourced from\", \"previewImg3\", \"videoURI3\", \"0x3\"]" "{}" --signer emulator-creator;
 flow transactions send ./transactions/creator/createContent.cdc "[\"The Last Content... for now\", \"Useful\", \"https://www.oralink.com/to/the/source/content/this?derivative-came-from\", \"previewImg4\", \"videoURI4\", \"0x4\"]" "{}" --signer emulator-creator;

+# and a series
 flow transactions send ./transactions/creator/createSeries.cdc "Series One" "The First Series, As Described" nil --signer emulator-creator;

 # oops we misspelled on create
 flow transactions send ./transactions/creator/createSeries.cdc "Series Twfo" "kek" nil --signer emulator-creator;
 # try to fix it? guess what, CREATOR CANT! only ADMIN can update Series and Sets, as they are more persistent and should rarely need changing

-# admin will fix this right up :)
+# admin will fix this right up :) need to activate his creatorproxy, but only so the scripts work, not because the contract requires it
+# admittedly, some things do require it, so... always keep both on hand.
+I could bump this higher, but its a learning moment here, maybe.
+flow transactions send ./transactions/admin/registerCreator.cdc 0xf8d6e0586b0a20c7;
-flow transactions send ./transactions/admin/forceUpdateSeries.cdc "Series Two" "A Better Descrip" nil;
+flow transactions send ./transactions/admin/forceUpdateSeries.cdc 2 "Series Two" "A Better Descrip" nil;

 # lets make three Sets
 flow transactions send ./transactions/creator/createSet.cdc "One Set" "OneDescrip" nil nil --signer emulator-creator;